MahouShoujoMivutilde/bulka/README.md

 So yes, most of the cases here were me going _"wtf, where did that file go?"_.

+Note, that GNU's `mv` by default will also overwrite files, the problem with the above is that unlike with `mv`, you can't force it to check before overwriting.

 _But there is another tool_:

 * [**dmulholl/vimv**](https://github.com/dmulholl/vimv/) - same name, but has nothing to do with the above: